malcolmsailor/efficient_rhythms/docs/settings.md

 recommended way of using the script is to store the desired settings as a Python dictionary in a file and then pass the file into the script with the `--settings` flag.
 For examples, see the files in the `examples/` directory.
-For a high-level overview of the script, see \# TODO
+For a high-level overview of the script, see `/docs/general.html`

 ### Note on "per-voice sequences" and other "looping sequences"